-4.1.1.1.
+4.2.1.1.
 Synchronous Demodulator

 The synchronous demodulator's internal frequency error estimator acquires the frequency error based on a 101010 preamble structure.
 The bit clock recovery circuit locks to the incoming data stream within four transactions of a "10" or "01" bit stream.
-The synchronous demodulator gives optimal performance for 2- or 4-level FSK or GFSK modulation that has a modulation index less than 2.
+The synchronous demodulator gives optimal performance for 2- or 4-level (G)FSK modulation that has a modulation index less than 2.

-4.1.1.2.
+4.2.1.2.
 Asynchronous Demodulator

-The asynchronous demodulator should be used OOK modulation and for FSK/GFSK under one or more of the following conditions:
+The asynchronous demodulator should be used for OOK modulation and for (G)FSK modulation under one or more of the following conditions:

-- Modulation index > 2 - Non-standard preamble (not 1010101... pattern)
+- Modulation index 2 - Non-standard preamble (not 1010101... pattern)

 When the modulation index exceeds 2, the asynchronous demodulator has better sensitivity compared to the synchronous demodulator.
 An internal deglitch circuit provides a glitch-free data output and a data clock signal to simplify the interface to the host.
 There is no requirement to perform deglitching in the host MCU.
 The asynchronous demodulator will typically be utilized for legacy systems and will have many performance benefits over devices used in legacy designs.
 Unlike the Si4432/31 solution for non-standard packet structures, there is no requirement to perform deglitching on the data in the host MCU.
-Glitch-free data is output from the Si4362, and a sample clock for the asynchronous data can also be supplied to the host MCU; so, oversampling or bit clock recovery is not required by the host MCU.
+Glitch-free data is output from Si446x devices, and a sample clock for the asynchronous data can also be supplied to the host MCU; so, oversampling or bit clock recovery is not required by the host MCU.
 There are multiple detector options in the asynchronous demodulator block, which will be selected based upon the options entered into the WDS calculator.
 The asynchronous demodulator's internal frequency error estimator is able to acquire the frequency error based on any preamble structure.

-4.1.2.
-RX Data Interface With MCU
+4.2.2.
+RX/TX Data Interface With MCU

 There are two different options for transferring the data from the RF device to the host MCU.
-FIFO mode uses the SPI interface to transfer the data, while direct mode transfers the data in real time over GPIO.
+FIFO mode uses the SPI interface to transfer the data, while direct mode transfers the data in real time over a GPIO pin.

-4.1.2.1.
+4.2.2.1.
 FIFO Mode

-In FIFO mode, the receive data are stored in integrated FIFO register memory.
+In FIFO mode, the transmit and receive data is stored in integrated FIFO register memory.
+The TX FIFO is accessed by writing command 66h followed directly by the data/clk that the host wants to write into the TX FIFO.
 The RX FIFO is accessed by writing command 77h followed by the number of clock cycles of data the host would like to read out of the RX FIFO.
 The RX data will be clocked out onto the SDO pin.